 Karsh, her home, was the only place in Midgard, where people could actually develop the abilities of time manipulation.
-In a way every citizen of Karsh felt special because of this, yet no one really liked to showcase their unique capabilities.
-Outsiders were often terrified, partly because time related magic was indeed a force to be reckon with, but mostly because they did not understand.
-For some reason outsiders could not execute spells that manipulate time.
+In a way, every citizen of Karsh felt special because of this, yet no one really liked to showcase their unique capabilities.
+Outsiders were often terrified, partly because time-related magic was indeed a force to be reckoned with, but mostly because they did not understand.
+For some reason, outsiders could not execute spells that manipulate time.

 She held a small pause so everyone in the audience could understand what just happened.
 Many were still gazing at the stage where she stood a moment ago, while others looked at her with utmost astonishment.
 Her speech was short, but she already reached her next performance.
 She was an expert in time magic, but it always surprised her, how perception of time varies from situation to situation.
 She knew her whole act just started a few minutes ago, but it felt like hours for her.
 One more sentence before the next spell… She bowed as she said her next line.

 -Allow me to hand out a small pamphlet about our graduates.